Skjeggy/dataing/2_semester/IKT207/Utkast til asgm1.md

 ## Consequences
 The consequences for the healthcare industry are serious.
 The financial costs of data breaches in healthcare were estimated to be on average worldwide $7.13 million in 2020, compared to $3.86 million as the world average for all industries worldwide.

-### loss of data
+### Loss of data
-It has also been estimated that 21% of attacks cause data breaches
+It has also been estimated that 21% of attacks cause data breaches.
+The problem with these breaches is that medical data cannot simply be "reset".
+It is also possible to sell the data to other malicious actors, even when decrypting it.
+Once access is gained by attackers, they can also install malware to keep the systems infected for future attacks.
+Even paying the ransom does not guara

 [[@wassermanHospitalCybersecurityRisks2022]]